rutul24591/web-development/leetcode/easy/1.TwoSum/README.md

 - If you only need **values** and the array is not pre-sorted → **Two Pointers Approach works but requires sorting**.
 - If constraints are **small** → **Brute Force works but is slow**.

-Would you like variations for different constraints? 🚀